epfl-si/businesscard.ops/README.md

 # businesscard.ops

-This repositry regroups the configuration-as-code to provision, configure, deploy and manage the EPFL's Ticketsop app.
+This repositry regroups the configuration-as-code to provision, configure, deploy and manage the EPFL's businesscard app.
 It uses [Ansible] wrapped in a convenient [suitcase], called [`busible`](./busible).